College of Family and Consumer Sciences

 |Degree||Field of Study||Institution||Graduation|

 My qualitative research explores age, gender, and creative labor in the fashion industry workforce.
-I examine the sociocultural and socioeconomic aspects of the NYC fashion and textiles industry, the complexity of working and ageing in its youth-centric, visual culture, and intergenerational collaboration in the workplace.
+I examine the sociocultural and socioeconomic aspects of the New York fashion and textiles industry, the complexity of working and ageing in its youth-centric, visual culture, and intergenerational collaboration in the workplace.

 Prior Professional Positions

 |Product Development and Design||Consultant||2006-present|